 Calyx usually single, erect, 15~27 cm tall; inflorescence is multi-winged cymes, the lower 2 pedestals often paired to ground; bracts lanceolate, margin with dentate fine teeth; pedicel up to 2.2 cm; sepals yellow-green, narrowly lanceolate, 7.5~10 mm long, 0.7~1.2 mm wide, apex acuminate; 9~12 petals, linear-lanceolate, ca. 1/2 as long as sepal, centrally Closed groove; 16~32 stamens, anthers yellow, filaments ca. 4 mm; 9~14 carpel.
 The pods and carpels are nearly as long, 5-6 mm long and 3 mm wide; 3~4 seeds, yellow-brown, oblong, 1.8 mm long, 0.6 mm wide, smooth.
 It is flowering from February to March, fruiting from April to July.

 Ecological environment: The Coptis omeiensis (Chen)C.Y.
-Cheng., grows on the steep cliffs of the hanging rock at an altitude, on a mountain cliff or rock, damp place of 1,000~1,700 meters above sea level.
-Geographical distribution: This species is mainly distributed in Emei, Manya and Ebian County of Sichuan, China.
+Cheng., grows on the steep cliffs of the hanging rock at an altitude, on a mountain cliff or rock, damp place at an altitude of 1,000~1,700 meters above sea level.
+Geographical distribution: This species mainly distributes in Emei, Manya, and Ebian County of Sichuan, China.

 The Coptis deltoidea C.Y.
 Cheng et Hsiao., prefers to wet environment, fear of direct light, better damp, avoid direct light and high-temperature drying.
 The annual average temperature of this type of adapted habitat is 17.2 Deg C and the annual precipitation 169~180 Mm, relative humidity 80%.
 The soil is yellow or yellow-brown soil with a pH of 5.5~6.5.

-Ecological environment: The Coptis teeta Wall., grows in the humid and wet environment of steep mountain slope(slope larger than 40 degree) under the mixed forest of Zhongshan evergreen broad-leaved forest and the hemlock broad-leaved mixed forest, but it also has niches in the valleys and gentle slopes.
+Ecological environment: The Coptis teeta Wall., grows in the humid and wet environment of steep mountain slope(slope larger than 40 degrees) under the mixed forest of Zhongshan evergreen broad-leaved forest and the hemlock broad-leaved mixed forest, but it also has niches in the valleys and gentle slopes.
 Selecting trends, these forests are generally divided into 3~4 layers under the canopy of closed trees.
 There is almost no direct sunlight reaching the lower layers of the forest.
 The relative humidity is over 80%.
 The ground is covered with deep litter layers, and the thickness is 4~12 cm.
 The roots of the various plant populations are basically in the litter layer, with very little contact with the soil.
-Geographical distribution: This species is mainly distributed in China provinces northwestern Yunnan and southeastern Xizang, it is cultivated in Yunnan province, etc. It is also distributed in Myanmar.
+Geographical distribution: This species mainly distributes in northwestern Yunnan and southeastern Xizang, it is cultivated in Yunnan of China.
+It also distributes in Myanmar.

 The Coptis teeta Wall., is an endangered species, it prefers to yellow-brown earth, brown earth and dark brown earth that is rich in humus, acidic, granite, granitic gneiss, gneiss, sandy shale and silty mud stone.
 Mainly, the soil profile is well-developed, the litter layer is thick, the decomposition is good, and the humus layer is developed.
 It is sandy soil to clayey soil, with granular and nuclear granular structure, good physical and chemical properties, and high natural fertility.